 In 2002, Miro returned home to Vermont and co-founded the Hartland Group, a Burlington-based real estate development and consulting company focused on neighborhood development.
 In less than nine years, the Hartland Group built over 200 affordable and market rate homes in Vermont and New Hampshire, consisting of over $40 million of development.
 The Hartland Group’s development work won both smart growth and green building awards, LEED certifications, and involved the cleanup of environmentally contaminated sites.
 Miro’s previous professional work included three and a half years with the Greyston Foundation, an award-winning community development organization in southwest Yonkers, and a short stint as a sports writing intern for the Boston Globe.

-Prior to being elected Mayor, Miro had been active in the Burlington community.
-He served on the Burlington Airport Commission for nine years, as board president of the Turning Point Center of Chittenden County, a drug addiction recovery organization, and on the board of the ECHO Lake Aquarium and Science Center, Leahy Center for Lake Champlain.
+Prior to being elected Mayor, Miro served on the Burlington Airport Commission for nine years, as board president of the Turning Point Center of Chittenden County, the region’s leading addiction recovery center, and on the board of the ECHO Leahy Center for Lake Champlain.

 Miro and his wife, Stacy Sherwat Weinberger, married in 2000 and are the proud parents of two daughters, Li Lin Bess Weinberger and Ada Champlain Weinberger.
 Stacy is the Early Education Director at the King Street Center and Li Lin attends Edmunds Middle School.